evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 ## User interface and control

 The BYD Seal AWD has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large .
-The touch screen on the dashboard's center  is 15.6 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large.
+The touch screen on the dashboard's center  is 15.6 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.